Subharmonic entrainment and limit cycle modulation by high frequency excitation: A Renormalization group approach: Introduction

-The subject of Vibrational Resonance has burgeoned to a significant volume of literature in nonlinear dynamics over the past two decades.
-The response of nonlinear systems to two separate driving forces one with slower frequency and the other with a frequency much faster than the former one, has been the standard paradigm for all models proposed and studied within the ambit of vibrational resonance \cite{McClintock,gitterman,bleckhamn,Baltanas,Chizhevsky,Knoll,Jeyakumari,Rajasekar,Jeevarathinam,Jeyakumari1,Ullner,Yang,Daza,Zaikin,ddas,Shyamolina}.
-In a recent study we have explored the effect of vibrational resonance for a certain parametric oscillator which in the literature has been named Van der Pol-Mathieu-Duffing oscillator.
+In a recent work, we have also investigated the VMD oscillator to study vibrational resonance in the presence of an external weak excitation apart from the parametric excitation \cite{roy2021vibrational}.
 There are two basic motivations behind our studying this oscillator.
-Firstly, as there is already a parametric frequency associated with the oscillator in addition to its own natural frequency, study of vibrational resonance for such an oscillator is usually done by bringing in a single forcing term with very high frequency \cite{belhaq,belhaq1,belhaq2,belhaq3,PSDR}.
-Studies pertaining to the response of such systems in presence of an additional forcing term with frequency much slower than the fast drive has therefore been rare.
+Firstly, as there is already a parametric frequency associated with the oscillator in addition to its own natural frequency, the study of vibrational resonance for such an oscillator is usually done by bringing in a single forcing term with a very high frequency.
+Studies pertaining to the response of such systems in the presence of an additional forcing term with a frequency much slower than the fast drive have therefore been rare.
 Secondly, due to the spatially nonlinear nature of the damping of a self-excited oscillator, it turns out that the action of these twin forcing terms results in a modification of the damping along with the natural frequency of the oscillator.
-While the latter phenomenon, where the natural frequency of the system gets modified in the slow dynamics of the oscillator, is a widely addressed issue in the context of vibrational resonance, the former phenomenon, where the damping undergoes a modification, is relatively less explored.
-It is precisely this phenomenon that gives a supercritical Hopf bifurcation in the oscillator under study.
-But, the interesting aspect that transpires is, this bifurcation can be effected in two ways: one, by varying the strength of the fast driving term while keeping the frequency constant, and two, by varying the fast frequency itself while keeping the strength constant.
-The first procedure is more in keeping with traditional studies of systems showing vibrational resonance and has been studied in detail in a recent communication \cite{sroy2}.
-The second procedure is the subject of this Letter, which, to the best of our knowledge, has not been much investigated earlier.
+While the former phenomenon, where the natural frequency of the system gets modified in the slow dynamics of the oscillator, is a widely addressed issue in the context of vibrational resonance, the latter phenomenon, where the damping undergoes a modification, is relatively less explored.
+It is precisely this phenomenon that gives a supercritical Hopf bifurcation in the oscillator that has been studied in our work.